Considering UX Services for your software? Sign up for our series ✉️

 The stakes in these tools aren’t superficial; they don’t just cost the personal energy of a person, decisions in software may be life or death (think the world of medicine and transport).
 Our responsibility as makers of these products can’t be overstated.

-• Map unhappy paths enthusiastically – and check these over with devs, QAs, all the relevant people
+• Map unhappy paths: Approach this with gusto and check them over with devs, QAs, all the relevant people

-• Appreciate high stakes – think about when people would be worried, like sending a money transfer of $100k or giving permissions to their financial data.
+• Appreciate the stakes: Think about when people would be worried, like sending a money transfer of $100k or giving permissions to their financial data.
 Make your UI react in accordance with that.

-• Take system status more seriously than ever – there are states your system can get into that you never imagined!
+• System Status: Take system status seriously and spend time on hammering these out.
+There are states your system can get into that you never imagined!

-Oddly in our field of user experience at large, we have a lot of superficial introductory interaction education, and not a lot of complex, in-depth scenario-based education resources.
-Most of us are winging in, building off consumer product patterns and testing as we go.
+Oddly, in our field of user experience at large, we have a lot of superficial introductory interaction education, and not a lot of complex, in-depth scenario-based education resources.
+Most of us are winging it, building off consumer product patterns, and testing as we go.

 Expressing design rationale

-Friends, this is always key of course.
-But if you assume that your features and functionality are more complex than before, this means your brain and the “why” of what you’re doing needs to be even more clear.
-The why can be based on a myriad of variables, technical constraints, laws, user needs, best practices, data, etc etc.
+If you assume that your features and functionality are more complex than average, this means your brain and the “why” of what you’re doing needs to be even more clear.
+The “why” can be based on a myriad of variables, technical constraints, laws, user needs, best practices, data, etc etc.

-Verbal articulation.
-This goes hand in hand with subject matter knowledge, technical knowledge and collaboration: verbally articulating the ins and outs of your ideas, interactions and rationale couldn’t be more important.
+• Verbal articulation: Verbally articulating the ins and outs of your ideas, interactions and rationale couldn’t be more important.
 When you collaborate and actively work with other people your words matter.
 When things are complex, the crew can get discombobulated easily, wrap that in the context that designers dip in and out from detail to abstraction and you’ve got a perfect storm for useless and confusing conversations (which are SUPER expensive).
+This is a key differentiator between designers who work on highly complicated things, and designers who do not.

 Design documentation